• Skip to primary navigation

 Next, I inverted them again onto another wire rack and inserted the plastic baby into one of the gaps.

-I set the wire rack inside of a rimmed baking sheet that I had lined with aluminum foil.
+I set the wire rack inside a rimmed baking sheet that I had lined with aluminum foil.
 While the cinnamon rolls were still warm, I spooned on the icing.

 I finished the Mardi Gras Cinnamon Roll King Cake with a sprinkling of green, yellow, and purple sprinkles.